Register Now online or by mail

 The eighth annual Lincoln Homecoming in August 2021 will feature two different car shows.
-The first will be a virtual Lincoln car show, which will extend from April 1 to July 28.
+The first will be a virtual Lincoln car show, which will extend from now through July 28.
 It will have its own People’s Choice awards by decade, voted on by all persons registered for the virtual car show.

-The second event will be a live one---the annual Homecoming at the Lincoln Motor Car Heritage Museum in Hickory Corners, Mich. on August 12 - 15.
-That show will also have People’s Choice awards by decade.
+The second event will be in person---the annual Homecoming at the Lincoln Motor Car Heritage Museum in Hickory Corners, Mich. on August 12 - 15.
+The Homecoming will also have People’s Choice awards, by decade.

-All Lincolns registered for the virtual car show will also be registered for the live car show for the price: $25; in effect, one registration for two car shows.
+All Lincolns registered for the virtual car show will also be registered for the in-person car show for the $25 price; in effect, one registration for two car shows.
 (Complete details on the virtual car show appear below.)

 The theme of the 2021 Homecoming is "Marks Through the Ages," which will recognize all Lincoln Continental Marks, from the first in 1940 to the Mark VIII.
 Although Continental Marks will be the feature in 2021, Lincolns from all eras are welcome.
 Four major Lincoln clubs will be represented--the Lincoln Owners Club, Lincoln-Zephyr Owners Club, Road Race Lincoln Register and Lincoln and Continental Owners Club.
 However, one need not be a member of those Lincoln clubs to display a car at the annual Lincoln Homecoming or participate in the virtual car show.

 The 2021 Lincoln Homecoming weekend event will include a countryside tour and luncheon, dinners, an auction and car show.
-The 2021 Lincoln Homecoming will be hosted by the Lincoln Motor Car Heritage Museum.
-Homecoming Co-Chairs are Dennis Garrett and Bob Johnson.
+The 2021 Lincoln Homecoming is being hosted by the Lincoln Motor Car Heritage Museum; Homecoming Co-Chairs are Dennis Garrett and Bob Johnson.

 Most participants will arrive on Thursday.
 That evening will be on your own.
 Enjoy one of the Kalamazoo areas restaurants with your friends.

 On Friday, there’ll be a motoring tour.
 It will travel beautiful western Michigan back roads to Fenn Valley Vineyards in the beautiful Lake Michigan Shore Wine Region.
-There, participants can park their Classic Lincolns and enjoy a tour of the winery and vineyards, wine-tasting and a delicious tented luncheon.
-Afterwards, participants may wish to visit nearby Saugatuck and its unique shopping district.
-That evening, there’ll be a special presentation and cocktail party at the Lincoln Motor Car Heritage Museum followed by dinner “under the stars” (big tent) adjacent to the museum.
+There, participants can park their Classic Lincolns and enjoy a tour of the winery and vineyards, wine-tasting and a delicious luncheon.
+Cost is $30 per person.
+(Afterwards, participants may wish to visit nearby Saugatuck and its unique shopping district.)
+At 5 p.m. there’ll be a “cocktail” parts and special presentation at the Lincoln Motor Car Heritage Museum followed by dinner “under the stars” (big tent) adjacent to the museum.
 The traditional auction of Lincoln parts, literature and memorabilia will be held that evening.
 Funds raised will benefit the LMCF Endowment Fund.

 The big day will be Saturday—a display of all Lincolns adjacent to the Lincoln Motor Car Heritage Museum.
 Cars will be arranged according to era.
 That evening, dinner will again be served under the stars.
 Car show awards will be presented after dinner.
-A special post-dinner bonus event is being developed; more details as they develop.
+Cost for dinner is $50 per person.
+Following dinner, attendees may attend a special performance of the Kalamazoo Symphony Orchestra on the grounds of the Gilmore Car Museum featuring trumpeter Winton Marsalis.
+Cost for the symphony is $20 per person.
+Seats are limited.

 On Sunday the weekend fun will continue with a display of all Lincolns on the grounds adjacent to the Lincoln museum.
 Included in the activities will be a parade of Lincolns on the Gilmore Car Museum grounds.

-A professional photographer will be on the museum grounds on Saturday to take photographs of individual Lincolns by appointment.
-Complete details will be included in the registration forms.
+A professional photographer will be on the museum grounds on Saturday morning to take photographs of individual Lincolns by appointment.
+Complete details are included in the registration forms.

 The host hotel in Kalamazoo is the Four Points Sheraton by Kalamazoo, 3600 E. Cork St., Kalamazoo, MI 49001.
 This hotel offers excellent accommodations, dining, and amenities.
 The hotel is about 15 miles south of Hickory Corners.
 A complimentary hot breakfast for two is included in the room rate of $120 plus tax.
 For room reservations call 1-269-385-3922; use the code “Lincoln Club” to receive the special room rate.
 Room reservation cut-off is July 12, 2021.
 (Note: the special room rate is good for three days prior to and after the meet at the Four Points Sheraton.)